deeplearning4j/deeplearning4j/iris-flower-dataset-tutorial.md

 Deep-belief networks are multi-class classifiers.
 Given many inputs belonging to various classes, a DBN can first learn from a small training set, and then classify unlabeled data according to those various classes.
 It can take in one input and decide which label should be applied to its data record.

-Given an input record, the DBN will choose a label from a set of labels.
-This goes beyond a Boolean ‘yes’ or ‘no’ to handle a broader, multinomial taxonomy of inputs.
+Given an input record, the DBN will choose one label from a set.
+This goes beyond a Boolean ‘yes’ or ‘no’ to handle a broader, multinomial taxonomy of inputs, where the label chosen is represented as a 1, and all other possible labels are 0s.

-The network outputs a vector containing one number per output node.
-The number of output nodes equals the number of labels.
+That is, the network outputs a vector containing one number per output node.
+The number of output nodes represented in the vector equals the number of labels to choose from.
 Each of those outputs are going to be a 0 or 1, and taken together, those 0s and 1s form the vector.

-*(To run the example, [use this file](https://github.com/deeplearning4j/dl4j-0.0.3.3-examples/blob/master/src/main/java/org/deeplearning4j/iris/IrisExample.java).)*
+*(To run the Iris example, [use this file](https://github.com/deeplearning4j/dl4j-0.0.3.3-examples/blob/master/src/main/java/org/deeplearning4j/iris/IrisExample.java) and explore others from our [Quick Start page](../quickstart.html).)*

 ### The IRIS Dataset

 The [Iris flower dataset](https://archive.ics.uci.edu/ml/datasets/Iris) is widely used in machine learning to test classification techniques.
-We will use it to verify the effectiveness of our neural nets.
+We will use it to verify the effectiveness of a deep-belief net.

 The dataset consists of four measurements taken from 50 examples of each of three species of Iris, so 150 flowers and 600 data points in all.
-The iris species have petals and sepals (the green, leaflike sheaths at the base of petals) of different lengths, measured in centimeters.
-The length and width of both sepals and petals were taken for the species Iris setosa, Iris virginica and Iris versicolor.
+The various iris species have petals and sepals (the green, leaflike sheaths at the base of petals) of different lengths, measured in centimeters.
+The length and width of both sepals and petals were taken for the species *Iris setosa, Iris virginica* and *Iris versicolor*.
 Each species name serves as a label.

 The continuous nature of those measurements make the Iris dataset a perfect test for continuous deep-belief networks.
 Those four features alone can be sufficient to classify the three species accurately.
-That is, Success is teaching a neural net to classify by species the data records of individual flowers while knowing only their dimensions, and failure to do so is a very strong signal that your neural net needs fixing.
+That is, success here consists of teaching a neural net to classify by species the data records of individual flowers while knowing only their dimensions, and failure to do the same is a very strong signal that your neural net needs fixing.

-The dataset is small, which can present its own problems, and the species I. virginica and I. versicolor are so similar that they partially overlap.
+The dataset is small, which can present its own problems, and the species I. virginica and I. versicolor are so similar that they partially overlap -- a useful and interesting twist...

 Here is a single record: